jkamenik/orig-blog/source/_posts/2012-11-21-bunco-phase-1.markdown

   - phase1
 ---

-Phase 1 is alwasy a learning experience.
+Phase 1 is always a learning experience.
 Often very little work is done, but a lot of research is done.
 I generally do not like that approach.
 Instead I like to start out simple and let that guide me.
 And it has guided me to a initial working version at [http://jkamenik.github.com/Bunco](http://jkamenik.github.com/Bunco).

 <!-- more -->